The LongMill is available now for preorder:

 - Dust boot/shoe as an addon.

-The LongMill is compatible with the same software as the Mill One, which means you can use
+The LongMill is compatible with the same software as the Mill One.
+You can use

-You can read about the manufacturing schedule for our Kickstarter here.
+Click here to read about the manufacturing and production schedule for our Kickstarter.

 The large majority of parts are supplied and manufactured in the local area, within a one hour drive of our office in Kitchener.